 ABOUT • Jesús López Vargas

-Jesús graduated from the University of California, Irvine with a Masters of Fine Arts (MFA, 2021) degree in Production Stage Management, and holds a BFA in Technical Theatre & Management from UT at El Paso (UTEP, 2018).
+Jesús graduated from the University of California, Irvine as a Masters of Fine Arts (MFA, 2021) in Production Stage Management, and holds a BFA in Technical Theatre with a concentration in Stage Management from UT at El Paso (UTEP, 2018).
 Jesús has worked in the US & internationally as a producer, director, production manager & production stage manager, educator, lighting designer, freelance event & portrait photographer, publicity artists, cinematographer, video editor, writer, and as a translator for English/Spanish.